- February 21, 2020

 This is Part 1 of a series on coaching.
 Stay tuned for Part 2.

-The top image of Toni Cade Bambara is from the Irma McClaurin Collection in the Irma McClaurin Black Feminist Archive, University of Massachusetts Amherst.
+The top image of Toni Cade Bambara is from the Irma McClaurin Papers in the Irma McClaurin Black Feminist Archive, University of Massachusetts Amherst.
 Copyrighted and may not be used without permission.